 6. Limit distractions.

 For some people, it’s too quiet at home.
 There’s no office buzz going on around them, and they miss it.
 For others, playing music — especially with headphones in — can help cut out the noise from family members or roommates who might also be working or schooling from home.
-Figure out what works for you, whether it’s quiet background noise from a Spotify playlist, your favorite band’s Pandora channel, or even the sound of a noise machine or a TV in the next room.
+Figure out what works for you, whether it’s quiet background noise from a playlist, your favorite band’s music channel, or even the sound of a noise machine or a TV in the next room.

 8. Create house rules.